-In the late seventeenth- and eighteenth-centuries, veneer was hard won and occasionally, upon opening up a log, a small defect or two would have been discovered amongst some otherwise attractively figured leaves of veneer… so what?
+In the late seventeenth- and eighteenth-centuries, veneer was hard won and occasionally, upon opening up a log, a defect or two might have been discovered amongst some otherwise attractively figured leaves of veneer… so what?
 They’d lay the veneer as per normal, insert patches in place of the defects and get on with it.

 “Ha!
 Jack has cut some veneer that has holes in it and he’s trying to justify patching it so he doesn’t have to saw some more!”